irenepsmith/AWSTracker/BlogApp/Readme.md

 ## Create an IntelliJ project named SpringDocumentAnalyzer

-The first step is to create an Android project.
+The first step is to create an Maven project.

 ![AWS Photo Analyzer](images/projectdoc.png)